 Nevertheless some of our student teachers demonstrated greater levels of criticality:

-“Britain is a truly diverse society and I fear that diversity is not reflected in Government policy.
-What we need in this country is a debate about British values in which everyone is involved so we can decide ourselves rather than being told what they are by the elite and the Church”.
+“Britain is a truly diverse society … we need .. a debate about British values in which everyone is involved so we can decide ourselves rather than being told what they are by the elite and the Church”.

 “Honestly I think it’s a horrendous knee jerk reaction to all the propaganda currently surrounding immigration.
 I think it’s a right-wing government pandering to the people who read ‘The Daily Mail’ or ‘The Sun’ without engaging in an intelligent debate about the reality of immigration.
 I also think it’s loaded with a veiled racism, suggesting British values are superior”.